 It is always a challenge to work out the best way to die cut Adhesive Tape.
 We used a Urethane Foam Tape (3M 4016) to manufacture small rectangular parts.
 To best serve the customer in providing the lowest cost possible and at the same time maximizing the whole width of the Tape we decided to make a 4 up die, see photo.
+If you need help with cutting single side, double sided Adhesive Tape contact us.

 One of our customers needed some polyimide foam at 14mm thick made into a simple assembly.
 We purchased the material in sheets, die cut manufactured one large and two small legs with one hit and then used the PSA from the back side of the material to fix the legs.